aplteam/Tatin/docs/PackageConfiguration.md

 ##### A mixture of several APL objects

-* If `api` is not set then all top-level objects of the package become the API: functions, operators, namespaces, classes , interfaces.
+* If `api` is not set then all top-level objects of the package become the API: functions, operators, namespaces, classes, interfaces.

 * If `api` is set then it must point to one of the namespaces or classes, or a sub-namespace (using dotted syntax), or a class in a sub-namespace.
 Then just the objects in what `api` is pointing to become the API.

 ##### Restricting what's "public"

-The user might want to expose only a subset of functions/operators of a namespace (classes have a public interface anyway), and in that case the user must not only specify `api`, but also structure her code accordingly.
+The user might want to expose only a subset of functions/operators of a namespace (classes have such an interface anyway: `:Public Shared`), and in that case the user must not only specify `api`, but also structure her code accordingly.

-If the name of the package is `Foo`, and it is loaded into `#`, and you want to expose only the functions `Run` and `CreateParmSpace`, then the recommended way of doing this is to create a sub-namespace with the name (say) `MyAPI` and populate it with two functions:
+If the name of the package is `pkgName`, and it is loaded into `#`, and you want to expose only the functions `Run` and `CreateParmSpace`, then the recommended way of doing this is to create a sub-namespace with the name (say) `MyAPI` and populate it with two functions:

 * `Run`: